AdobeDocs/release-notes.en/help/current.md

 ## [!DNL Adobe Analytics] {#analytics}

-Latest release information for [!DNL Adobe Analytics] and [!DNL AppMeasurement].
-View new tutorials and Support articles.

 Adobe Analytics releases operate on a continuous delivery model, which allows for a more scalable, phased approach to feature deployment.
 Release notes are updated several times a month.

-**February 2026**

 * [[!DNL Analytics] release notes](https://experienceleague.adobe.com/en/docs/analytics/release-notes/latest){target="_blank"}